 12 Pa.C.S.A. § 5105.
-Insolvency under this Section and Section 5104 (b)(9) has the same meaning as defined in 12 Pa.C.S.A. § 5102, "balance sheet insolvency" or its presumptive equivalent the inability to pay existing debts at the time of the transfer - whereas insolvency under Section 5104 (a)(2)(ii) concerns the debtor's ability to pay existing and future debts.
+Insolvency under this Section and Section 5104 (b)(9) has the same meaning as defined in 12 Pa.C.S.A. § 5102, "balance sheet insolvency" or its presumptive equivalent - the inability to pay existing debts at the time of the transfer - whereas insolvency under Section 5104 (a)(2)(ii) concerns the debtor's ability to pay existing and future debts.

 Section 5104 contains two tests for determining whether a transfer is fraudulent: Actual fraud under Section 5104 (a)(1) and constructive fraud under Section 5104 (a)(2).
-Section 5105 also deals with constructive fraud.
-In re Int'l Auction & Appraisal Servs.
+Section 5105

+Appraisal Servs.
 LLC (Carr v.
 Loeser), 493 B.R.
 460, 468 (Bankr.
 M.D.
 Pa.
-2013) ("Actual fraud is addressed in § 5104 (a)(1), and constructive fraud is addressed in §§ 5104 (a)(2) and 5105.").
+2013) ("Actual fraud is addressed in § 5104 (a) (1), and constructive fraud is addressed in §\$ 5104 (a) (2) and 5105.").

 Whether a transfer was made "with actual intent to hinder, delay or to defraud any creditor of the debtor" under Section 5104 (a)(1) is a question of fact.
-Section 5104 (b) sets forth eleven, non-exclusive circumstantial factors that are relevant a determination of this question.
-In reviewing these to subsections, we find that Subsections (1), (2), (4), (5), (8), and (9) support the conclusion that Wife's transfer of her home constituted a fraudulent conveyance.
-The transfer was to an insider, Wife's husband and her children;13 Wife retained an interest in the property after the transfer and therefore a right of use, possession and enjoyment;14 the transfer was made after the Estate had asserted its claim for attorney fees in response to the Estate's First and Final Account and while this claim was still pending before the court; the transfer was of substantially all of Wife's assets since, with the exception of the \$1,000.00 checking account, the remaining property held by Wife was all exempt from execution and does not meet the UFTA's definition of an asset;15 no reasonably equivalent value was
+Section 5104 (b) sets forth eleven, non-exclusive circumstantial factors that are relevant to a determination of this question.
+In reviewing these subsections, we find that Subsections (1), (2), (4), (5), (8), and (9) support the conclusion that Wife's transfer of her home constituted a fraudulent conveyance.
+The transfer was to an insider, Wife's husband and her children; 13 Wife retained an interest in the property after the transfer and therefore a right of use, possession and enjoyment; 14 the transfer was made after the Estate had asserted its claim for attorney fees in the Estate's First and Final Account and while this claim was still pending before the court; the transfer was of substantially all of Wife's assets since, with the exception of the \$1,000.00 checking account, the remaining property held by Wife was all exempt from execution and does not meet the UFTA's definition o an asset; 15 no reasonably equivalent value was received by Wife in exchange for the transfer since no consideration was received from Wife's children and the conveyance by Mr. Sheckler of his two properties were titled in his and Wife's names as tenants by the entireties, thereby exempting them as a source of recovery on execution of the debt owed by Wife to the Estate; 16 and Wife was rendered insolvent by the transfer in that she clearly no longer held sufficient assets from which the Estate could collect on payment of the amount owed to it.
+17